 So what’s the reason behind this alarming data linking puberty and sports?
 More than anything, it comes down to pressure.
 Girls and menstruators who play sports often feel like they’re on an invisible stage, according to a 2018 study done by Women in Sport.
 At the best of times, they're are under a lot of scrutiny from their peers and playing a sport can exacerbate the sense that everyone is paying attention to you– whether you’re playing competitive lacrosse or just participating in PE.
 And when all of this happens during a time when you’re still trying to adjust to – and figure out how you feel about – the brand new changes in your body, it can feel like too much to handle.

-Most of the puberty-related changes that might affect your game are physical.
-Sweat glands begin to ripen and you might notice you smell a bit…different (ahem, like body odor) after practice.
-Or you might feel self-conscious about how you look and worry about other people judging your body in the change room.
+Most of the puberty-related changes that might affect a teen's game are physical.
+Sweat glands begin to ripen and you might notice they smell a bit…different (ahem, like body odor) after practice.
+They might also feel self-conscious about how they look and worry about other people judging their body in the changing room.

 But there are social factors to consider as well.
-You might notice that what once seemed like a fun game has become more competitive than usual.
-Some people begin to take sports very seriously around puberty and if you can’t keep up, you might start to lose self-confidence and begin to doubt your own abilities (kind of like Alex Morgan did).
+You might notice that what once seemed like a fun game to your teen has become more competitive than usual.
+Some people begin to take sports very seriously around puberty and if a teen can’t keep up, they might start to lose self-confidence and begin to doubt their own abilities (kind of like Alex Morgan did).

-It could be that academics have kicked into high gear and sports have taken a backseat as your after school hours are now filled with studying and homework.
-It could also be that as you grow up your interests are expanding and you find you’re more passionate about other areas of life, perhaps math or creative writing, than you are about sports.
+It could be that academics have kicked into high gear and sports have taken a backseat -- their after school hours are now filled with studying and homework.
+It could also be that as they grow up their interests are expanding and they find they're more passionate about other areas of life, perhaps math or creative writing, than they are about sports.